cemoozdemir/Gamdom-Interview-Task/README.md

 6. **Test the API endpoints:**

-    Use Postman to test the API endpoints.
-Import the provided Postman collection to get started.
+    Use Postman or any other API testing tool to verify the API endpoints.
+Import the provided Postman collection to facilitate testing.

 ## API Endpoints